 I don’t know who abandoned who.
 Did I abandon my original godfather or did my godfather abandon me?
 Mike Frick was a nice enough man.
 But after I left his employment at an antiques business in Miami one summer he faded away.
-I am not sure how necessary a godparent is once you become young adult.
+I am not sure how necessary a godparent is once you become a young adult.
 He was never terribly religious so I am not sure what sort of spiritual guidance he could have provided me in the event my parents could not.
-In fact the last time I attempted to visit him, I was thwarted by his incredibly and needlessly rude wife, Sorne.
+In fact, the last time I attempted to visit him, I was thwarted by his incredibly and needlessly rude wife, Sorne.
 (There is an accent on “Sor-ne” so it is actually pronounced “shyt-hed”.)

-Over time I was essentially adopted by the godfather of my other siblings, Reginald Sermersheim - A big, heavyset, flat footed, incredibly kindhearted, gay, midwestern former college friend of my parents.
+Over time I was essentially adopted by the godfather of my other siblings, Reginald Sermersheim - A big, heavyset, flat-footed, incredibly kindhearted, gay, midwestern former college friend of my parents.
 He liked country music.
 He took me to several Miami Heat and Marlins games.
 He would take me out for lunch.
 There were a couple of times he babysat me and my siblings.
 He was always wiping ketchup off my face.

 Reg led a very simple frugal life and over the years Reg became very Catholic.
-The word “very” should sit in your mouth a moment in order to grasp just how Catholic he was compared to me.
+The word “very” should sit in your mouth for a moment in order to grasp just how Catholic he was compared to me.
 He gave me relics and crosses for birthdays and Christmas.
 I have received several pewter statues of St. Thomas.

 As I grew older and became more aware that relatives also functioned as individual people, I could tell he was a lot more depressed than he was when I remembered him as a child.
-He would have these long bouts of depressions and he would sort of cut off contact from people for a few months then reappear on the radar apologizing for having disappeared.
+He would have these long bouts of depression and he would sort of cut off contact with people for a few months then reappear on the radar apologizing for having disappeared.
 My parents could list several of the times he had done this to them and just sort of accepted it wearily.

-Reg RSVP’d then, missed my wedding and quite literally, vanished.
+Reg RSVP’d then, missed my wedding, and quite literally, vanished.

 After the dust settled from the wedding Sam and I started asking what had happened to Reg.
 We did not have much to go on.
-I tried calling cellphone numbers and old phone numbers I had on old cellphones.
+I tried calling cellphone numbers and old phone numbers I had on old cell phones.
 I spoke to people in Miami.
-Someone drove by his apartment discovered he was no longer there.
+Someone drove by his apartment and discovered he was no longer there.
 Someone contacted an old supervisor at work and we learned he no longer worked at the hospital and it was believed he had moved to Indiana.

 Reg had an unusual last name that to this day I still don’t think I can spell correctly even if I have the name in front of me.
 Sermersheim.
 If I spelled it correctly, you can be sure as hell I still probably did not pronounce it correctly.
 I ran searches for his name and found a few.
-I found a internet yearbook listing a Gary and a Reginald in the same high school together in Ireland Indiana.
+I found an internet yearbook listing a Gary and a Reginald in the same high school together in Ireland, Indiana.
 My mother told me he had a brother named Gary.
 Using google maps I virtually stood in the front yard of one of the suspected locations of a Gary Sermersheim in Jasper, Indiana.

 I zoomed in on his house.
 I stalked him from across state lines.